ArcGIS Solutions

 Now that the web style is published, you can switch to your ArcGIS Online or ArcGIS Enterprise portal to configure the maps used in the Sign Management solution.
 The solution uses feature templates and unique symbology to simplify the collection and visualization of commonly used signs.
 Your organization may want to configure its set of common signs by adding additional feature templates and updating unique symbols for either additional MUTCD or organization-specific sign codes.

 Feature templates are used to define and simplify data collection for common signs by preconfiguring attributes.
-These templates are stored in the Signs feature layer and managed in Map Viewer Classic.
-Open the Signs feature layer in Map Viewer Classic.
-Click Edit to access the default templates and, at the bottom of the Add Features pane, click Manage.
+These templates are stored in the TrafficControlDevices feature layer and managed in Field Maps Designer.
+Open the Sign Editor map in Field Maps Designer.
+Click Forms to access the Signs layer, then click Templates.

-Sign feature templates are stored in the Signs feature layer and managed in Map Viewer Classic
+Sign feature templates are stored in the TrafficControlDevices feature layer and managed in Field Maps Designer.

-A list of sign feature types and their templates appears.
-You can click the small arrow to the right of the template name to reorder the template’s position in the list, set the template’s properties, or remove the template.
+A list of sign feature templates appears.
+You can reorder the template’s position in the list, set the template’s properties, or remove the template.
 By default, each sign feature type in the Sign Management solution has one template that predefines the sign’s attributes.
-Click the Add New Type of Feature button.
-From here, you can provide the label, code, and symbol for the sign feature type.
-After you finish, click Done.
+When accessing the templates, you might see a message that says “We accidentally left some of your fields behind”.
+This message appears when fields have not been given a default value.
+To continue setting default values on templates, click Add fields.

 Update 2D symbology

-For the sign code you want to uniquely symbolize, click the Move value out arrow.
-The value will be moves to the Types (Unique symbols) section and is given a basic default symbol.
+For the sign code you want to uniquely symbolize, click the checkbox and select Move to group.
+Click Untitled Group and the value will be moved into the group and given a basic default symbol.
 From here, you can update the symbol using the new web style you published in the previous steps.
 The web style will be available to use in Map Viewer when setting the symbol style for a particular sign.

 Symbol style options in Map Viewer